 Do Dogs’ Nipples Swell When in Heat?
 Exploring Female Dog Reproductive Behavior

-Nipple swelling is indeed a common sign that your female dog is in her heat cycle.
-This symptom arises as her body undergoes hormonal changes, particularly an increase in estrogen levels, which cause mammary tissue to expand.
+Nipple swelling is a common sign that your female dog is in her heat cycle.
+This symptom arises as her body undergoes hormonal changes, particularly increased estrogen levels, which cause mammary tissue to expand.
 However, in addition to the swollen nipples, dog owners should observe for other signs like increased urination and behavioral changes to confirm the onset of her heat period.
-Fear not, these changes are natural and typically don’t require immediate vet attention.
+Fear not; these changes are natural and typically don’t require immediate vet attention.
 But always remember to keep a watchful eye on your furry friend during this time.

 Yes, it is common for female dogs’ nipples to swell during heat.
 This is due to hormonal changes and is a normal part of their reproductive cycle.